 I get emails from readers at times, asking me how I healed myself.

-I’m a writer and the words flow VERY easy for me.
-But I’d always assume I went overboard, particularly if the person didn’t reply.
+So I’m a writer and the words flow VERY easy for me, but I’d always assume I went overboard when I replied to readers, particularly if the person didn’t reply.
+Also this:

-Truth: You always run the risk of being perceived as crazy when you share your inner journey with strangers.
+⚡️You run the risk of being perceived as crazy when you share your inner journey with strangers.⚡️

-A lot of people want a quick and clean response, a clearly articulated process that makes sense to their human brains.
-Something easy and simple to integrate into current lives.
+People also seem to want a quick and clean response – a clearly articulated process that makes sense to their human brains, and is easy to integrate into their current lives.

-There is SO much involved in the healing process, and the majority of it requires us to live beyond our comfort AND the limitations of our ancestrally conditioned ideals.
+Rough pumpkins part: There is SO much involved in the healing process, and the majority of it requires us to live beyond our comfort as well as the limitations of our ancestrally conditioned ideals.

-But I cannot reply to people who ask me how I healed myself in a simple way, because there’s been nothing simple about it.
+The moral of the story is I cannot reply to people who ask me how I healed myself in a simple way, because there’s truly been nothing simple about it.

-Also: I’m not healed.
+And as I said before, I’m not healed.
 I am a work in progress like everyone else.
-I just happen to have an inner constitution that is wired to do inner work non-stop.
+I just happen to have an inner constitution that is wired to do inner work.